itaysnir/itaysnir.github.io/_posts/2024-05-19-pwncollege-file-structs.md

 {:toc}
 ## Overview

+This module deals with file stream exploitation techniques.
+Overall, I found this module very good - it teaches material that isn't documented well on the internet, in a very deductive way.
+It also teaches some non trivial tricks, that are important to know. \
+I do think this module has potential to be much more challenging, having more complicated and realistic scenarios such as more binaries as PIE, full RELRO, no leaks at all, etc. The fact that all challenges may be solved without FSOP is abit disappointing.
+In particular, challenges 18-20 were all literally the same, and were solved in a trivial `wide_data` arbitrary branch primitive. \
+Nevertheless, it is a good module I'd recommend.

+## Background

 Recall how file descriptors work. \
 A `fd` is just an entry within the `process file table` in the kernel.
 The `process file table` entries contains pointers to the kernel's `global file table`, which aggregates all open files within the system.
 An entry within the `global file table` contains the `file struct`, as well as `inode ptr`, `offset` (where in the file we're currently accessing) and more. \
 Every time we would issue `read, write` operations, a context switch would be performed, and all of the above dereference chain would be triggered - non trivial amount of work.